Skip to main content

 Cost: weighing the pros and cons of ecommerce fulfilment models

-There is no right or wrong answer here — just pros and cons of both systems, which will ultimately be dependent upon quality of execution.
+There is no right or wrong answer here — just pros and cons of both systems, which will ultimately be dependent upon the quality of execution.

 1. Margin requirements

 The 3PL provider will have a minimum margin requirement from any arrangement.
-The benefit of procurement scale and operational skill and efficiency may deliver more than this margin back to a client.
+The benefit of procurement scale and operational skill, and efficiency may deliver more than this margin back to a client.

 That said, it is probable that the 3PL will always operate on a cost-plus basis.
 Gross margin disclosure is not common, with financial disclosure limited to EBITDA and operating profit.